 2. DETERMINE CLEANING FREQUENCY BASED ON TRAFFIC, FACILITY TYPE, AND/OR THE AREA YOU’RE FOCUSED ON

 How often do you need to clean?
-Based on your facility type or the area, you may need to clean, sanitize or disinfect more often.
+Based on your facility type or the area, you may need to clean, sanitize or disinfect more or less often.
 Here are some examples:

-- 100+ people per day will require you to several times a week.
+- 100+ people per day may require you to clean several times a week while <100 may require fewer cleanings

-- Bathrooms require daily disinfection because of bodily fluids.
+- Bathrooms require daily cleaning disinfection because of bodily fluids and their high traffic

 3. DETERMINE WHEN TO CLEAN

 Set standards for when you will be cleaning.
 Will you clean after a layer of dust is visible?
-Will you disinfect as soon as blood has come into contact with a surface?
-Also, what day will cleaning occur?
+Will you disinfect as soon as blood has come into contact with a surface (the answer is YES).
+And what day will cleaning occur?

 Consider if the task needs to happen: